codeenigma/ce-vm/README.md

 ## Dependencies

-Supported on all systems that natively support Vagrant, e.g. Windows, most main distributions of Linux and Apple's OSX.
+Supported on all systems that natively support Vagrant: Apple's OSX, Windows and main distributions of Linux.
+You also need some reasonable amount of free RAM.

 All the following should be latest version possible on your system: